rodeloescueta/attio-api/memory-bank/activeContext.md

 - Updated project documentation to use pnpm instead of npm
 - Cleaned up .cursor/rules file to remove irrelevant content
 - Refined the workflow based on feedback about Zoho Flow limitations
-- Added requirements for a Braintree checkout UI component
+- Shifted from custom checkout UI to Braintree payment links approach

 ## Active Decisions